awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 If your tape gateway or the hypervisor host encounters an unrecoverable failure, you can use the following steps to recover the tapes from the malfunctioning tape gateway to another tape gateway:

-1. Identify a tape gateway you want to use as the recovery target or create you can create a new one\.
+1. Identify the tape gateway that you want to use as the recovery target, or create a new one\.

 1. Disable the malfunctioning gateway\.

-1. Create recovery tapes for each tape you want to recover and specify the target tape gateway\.
+1. Create recovery tapes for each tape that you want to recover and specify the target tape gateway\.

 1. Delete the malfunctioning tape gateway\.